Here’s a breakdown of everything running in my homelab: hardware, network, virtualisation, storage, and services.

-I’ve been running a homelab for a while now and it’s grown into something I actually rely on daily.
-This page covers the hardware, how the network is structured, and what’s running on it.
-Everything sits in a corner of my bedroom — no rack, no server room, just a pile of machines that make the room run a couple of degrees warmer during the day.
+I’ve been running this for a while now and it has grown into something I actually rely on every day.
+Everything sits in a corner of my bedroom.
+No rack, no server room, just a pile of machines that make the room run a couple of degrees warmer during the day.

 Hardware